Rhoda Roberts: Other roles and activities

-In 2010 she was consultant festival director of the Garma Festival.
+In 2010 she worked on the opening of the Japan Expo.
 After Ruby Hunter died in 2010, Roberts was artistic director of a series of tribute concerts to the musician and partner of Archie Roach, called Nukkan Ya Ruby.
-She is ambassador for the Archie Roach Foundation.

-Roberts was guest curator of the Queensland Performing Arts Centre's Clancestry Festival from 2012 until 2014.
+She was an ambassador for the Archie Roach Foundation.
+From 2012 until 2014 she was guest curator of the Queensland Performing Arts Centre's Clancestry Festival.
 Around 2014, she established Dance Rites, a dance competition for Indigenous dancers.